Orton Gillingham Method & Struggling Readers

 - the child would then repeat back the sound (oral output) aloud (auditory )

-Again, this multi-sensory learning approach is often highly effective.
+Again, this multi-sensory learning approach is often highly effective as it targets multiple parts of the brain.

 They have two programs lines to support literacy with each complementing one another.